dhunton/DSC650/docs/lessons/12-week/week09.md

 ### Assignment 9.2

-Define a watermark on both dataframes using the `timestamp` column.
+Define a watermark on the location dataframe using the `timestamp` column.
 Set the threshold for the watermark at "30 seconds".
-Set a window of "15 seconds" and compute the mean speed of each route.
+Set a window of "15 seconds" and compute the mean speed of each ride defined by the `ride_id`.
 Save the results in `LastnameFirstname-windowed` and set the output mode to `update`.

 ### Assignment 9.3

-Join the two streams together on the ride ID as an inner join.
+Join the two streams together on the `ride_id` as an inner join.
 Save the results in `LastnameFirstname-joined`.

 ## Submission Instructions